-In most of previous experiments we have intentionally avoided any reference to the end-to-end latency, so we can focus on it here.
-To study the latency, we use the RTT and jitter buffer delay metrics from WebRTC internals (\url{chrome://webrtc-internals}).
+In most of previous experiments we have intentionally avoided any reference to the end-to-end latency, so we can focus on it in this and the following sections.
+In this one, we analyse the latency of our previous experiments, i.e., latency under normal conditions and then with sudden drops in link capacity.
+We use the RTT and jitter buffer delay metrics from WebRTC internals (\url{chrome://webrtc-internals}).
 The RTT is computed as the total time elapsed between the most recent STUN request and its response, and it is reported every second.
 It shows how long it takes for an action to obtain a response.
 The jitter buffer delay represents the amount of time RTP packets are further buffered at the client side to guarantee a smooth data delivery to the user (i.e., fixing packet order, since UDP does not offer such control by itself).
 Note that the jitter buffer delay is adaptive and so it may change with time.

 High latency can have a negative impact on player enjoyment.
 After pressing a button, players expect that the effects of the corresponding action will appear instantaneously on the screen.
 If it takes too long, it can make the game unenjoyable, and in some cases, fully disrupt the gameplay.
 Here, we compare the RTT and jitter buffer delay metrics for different games and resolutions.